prototowb/prototowb/README.md

 - thinking about a new stack for my blog
 - working on building a FE Devs community - join our Discord if you're interested
 - Building more awesome sites and apps, and learn protocode's Discord bot some new tricks
-- improving on my learning techniques and productive workflows
+- improving on my learning techniques and productivity workflows
 - open to discuss anything JS, Vue, Docker or Rust

 <!-- ### My GitHub stats